atmc9/Docker/README.md

 # Docker Container

-* atomic unit of scheduling in docker work is container, in virtulaization it is VM, in kubernetes it is pod
+* atomic unit of scheduling in docker world is container, in virtulaization it is VM, in kubernetes it is pod
 * an contianer is an runtime of image, with just a thin writable container layer added
 * each container generally runs a single process and has a single job
 * microservices is the way to go using dockers, keep a container as simple as possible and use API's to communicate